prestonharberts/bib/Bible/gen16.md

 “I will greatly multiply your descendants,” the angel of the LORD added, “so that they will be too numerous to count.”
 ###### 11
 Then the angel of the LORD said to her,
->  “ You are now pregnant
+> “You are now pregnant
->  “ And are about to give birth to a son.
+> “And are about to give birth to a son.
->  “ You are to name him Ishmael,
+> “You are to name him Ishmael,
->  “ For the LORD has heard your painful groans.
+> “For the LORD has heard your painful groans.
 ###### 12
->  “ He will be a wild donkey of a man.
+> “He will be a wild donkey of a man.
->  “ He will be hostile to everyone,
+> “He will be hostile to everyone,
->  “ And everyone will be hostile to him.
+> “And everyone will be hostile to him.
->  “ He will live away from his brothers.”
+> “He will live away from his brothers.”
 ###### 13
 So Hagar named the LORD who spoke to her, “You are the God who sees me,” for she said, “Here I have seen one who sees me!”
 ###### 14